42 Powerful performance review questions examples for HRs

 Discussion of previous goals & results

 Performance appraisal is a continuous assessment that bridges past performance and future potential.
-Asking these questions allows managers and employees to understand how they have progressed and plan for further growth in the organization.
+Asking these questions allows managers and employees to understand how they have progressed and plan for further professional growth in the organization.

 1. How did the person do on the goals set during your last performance appraisal?